 Patients (in this case heroin users) who receive the antitoxin <12 hours after presentation do better.

 C. tetani: see tetanus for details.
 Human tetanus immune globulin (HTIG) 500 IU.
 Active immunization must also be initiated; getting tetanus does not lead to immunity.
 Metronidazole preferred, penicillin, imipenem but only metronidazole has been shown to help.
 Treat with muscle relaxants especially diazepam; the cause of death is autonomic dysfunction.

-Clostridium are often part of mixed infections or an unimportant bacteremia.
+Clostridium are often part of mixed infections or an unimportant bacteremia in a stable patient.
 The trick is deciding when it is important and when it is not.
 That is why there are ID doctors, he says in a self serving note.